fortran-lang/fortran-lang.org/learn/best_practices/allocatable_arrays.md

 permalink: /learn/best_practices/allocatable_arrays
 ---

-The ``allocatable`` attribute provides safe way for memory handling.
+The ``allocatable`` attribute provides a safe way for memory handling.
 In comparison to variables with ``pointer`` attribute the memory is managed automatically and will be deallocated automatically once the variable goes out-of-scope.
 Using ``allocatable`` variables removes the possibility to